irusri/geniesys/docs/installation_updates.md

 **Subfolder permissions**

 Web server runs in a different group than your user account on most servers.
-Following subfolder permissions will necessary to grant write access from GenIECMS.
+Following subfolder permissions will necessary to grant write access from GenIECMS.:
 ```
 chgrp -R www-data GenIECMS
 chmod -R 775 GenIECMS/genie_files